JuanJMendoza/DataStructures-and-Algorithms/README.md

 ```java
 public void deleteFirst();
 ```
-> Deletes the first node in the linked list if the linked list isn't empty, otherwise throws an IllegalArgumentException().
+> Deletes the first node in the linked list if the linked list isn't empty, otherwise throws an NoSuchElementException().
 <br>
 <br>

 ```java
 public void deleteLast();
 ```
-> Deletes the last node in the linked list if the linked list isn't empty, otherwise throws an IllegalArgumentException().
+> Deletes the last node in the linked list if the linked list isn't empty, otherwise throws an NoSuchElementException().
 <br>
 <br>